ledgetech/ledge/README.md

 This particular event fires after we've fetched upstream, but before Ledge makes any decisions about whether the content can be cached or not.
 Once we've adjustead our headers, Ledge will read them as if they came from the upstream itself.

 Note that multiple functions can be bound to a single event, either globally or per handler, and they will be called in the order they were bound.
 There is also currently no means to inspect which functions have been bound, or to unbind them.

+See the [events](#events) section for a complete list of events and their definitions.

 ### Binding globally